UNPUBLISHED PLAYS/ADULT GROUPS

 CHARACTERS:

-Kate: Twenties.
-Direct, pleasant, perceptive
+Kate: pleasant, perceptive

 Mr Brown: Sixties/seventies.
 Refined, charming, mysterious